Small Business ERP Template for Trading Companies

-You can select multiple product or category with the selector on the right.
+You can select multiple products or categories with the selector on the right.

 Checking Account Analysis

 This report is quite important.
-It simply shows after making the sales how much money does a customer owe you and how much they paid so far.
+It simply shows after making the sales how much money a customer owes you and how much they paid so far.

 You can filter out specific customers or select multiple of them at the top of the report and select specific Sales Reps to see how much open balance every sales team member is carrying.
 Because this is an important indication of payment collection performance.